epiverse-trace/readepi/README.md

 ## Quick start

-The main function in **{readepi}** is `readepi()`.
-It reads data from a specified source.
-The `readepi()` function accepts a user-supplied string (the API’s URL) as argument.
-Other specific arguments can be provided depending on the data source (see the **vignette** for more details).
+The main function in **{readepi}** is `readepi()`, which reads data from a specified source.
+The basic arguments of  the `readepi()` function are: a string of URL-link to the API, credential file, and other specific arguments that depend on the data source (see the **vignette** for more details).
 The examples below show how to use the `readepi()` function to import data from a variety of sources.

 ### Reading data from RDBMS and HIS

-The `readepi()` function can import data from a variety of RDBMS, including MS SQL, MySQL, and PostgreSQL.
-Reading data from a RDBMS requires the following:
+`readepi()` function requires the following to reading data from a RDBMS:

-1. A MS SQL driver that is compatible with the version of DBMS of interest.
+1. A MS SQL driver that is compatible with the version of RDBMS of interest.
 The **vignette** describes how to install the appropriate driver for each database management system.
 2. Valid Credentials to access the server.
 The user credential details